semper24/Space_Hunt/README.md

 Adrian HOARAU,
 Arthur BERTAUD.

-This project corresponds to more or less a week of work.
+This project corresponds to more or less than a week of work.